IQKV/quickstart-mvc-rest-user-profile-crud/README.md

 ## Database configuration

-Application uses a Postgres as a persistent storage.
+The application uses PostgreSQL as a persistent storage.
 Options to get it up:

-1. Use remote existing postgres.
+1. Use a remote existing PostgreSQL.
 It is needed to specify the path in configs.
 1. Start local postgres in docker `docker compose -f compose.yaml up -d`

 ### Running locally